egaudrain/vocoder/README.md

 - `order`: is the order of the filters (default is 3).
 By default, Butterworth bandpass filters are used, with the `filtfilt()` function.
 As a result the order passed as an argument here is effectively multiplied by 4.
 See below for more details on this.
 - `shift`: the shift of the frequency range expressed in millimeters along the cochlea (based on Greenwood's function).

 By default, Buttherworth filters are used.
+High order values will produce very sharp filters that may create artifacts if the filters are narrow.
+Low order valuers will create filters that substantially overlap, which, depending on your carrier, may also create artifacts.
 To use other filters, provide a cell array of the form `{filter_type, filter_parameter}` for `order`.
 Providing a number for this argument is equivalent to `{'butter', order}`.
 Other possible values are 'bingabr_2008' (then the order is the slope in dB/mm) or a function  handle of the form:

 ```matlab
 [b, a] = filter_function(order, [low, high], fs)